 - Traditional archiver agents: The total size of all active archive jobs is measured towards capacity calculation.

 - Virtual Server agents: The guest VM size is measured to calculate capacity.
-See How is the Virtual Machine size calculated? for more information.
+For more information, see Virtual Machines in the Capacity Calculation.

 Capacity Usage Increase